jeffreycwitt/hn202/docs/class-10.md

 {:.dquestion}

-How well do you think this is working for the popes now directly in control of "Christian Lands"?
+How well do you think this is working for the popes, who are now directly in control of "Christian Lands"?

 <div class="answer">